Navigating the Intersection of AI, Course Design, and Digital Accessibility: A Teaching Guide (Part 1)

 open book icon Resources: A pre-course survey is a great way to establish a rapport with your learners and gain insights and answers to these questions.

-3. Explore AI Tools: Explore AI-powered tools and technologies that support teaching and learning objectives while promoting inclusivity and accessibility.
+3. Explore AI Tools: Discover AI-powered tools and technologies that enhance teaching and learning objectives while improving access for all users.
 Look for tools that offer automatic captioning, speech recognition, text-to-speech synthesis, adaptive learning pathways, and thoughtful course design strategies and considerations.
 Have fun and experiment!
 Pretend to be a student and move through your course using a few of these tools to gain insight into the effects they can have when implemented.

 open book icon Resources: The Tilburg.ai 22 Best AI Education Tools in 2024 is a great place to start.

-By proactively addressing course design and digital accessibility considerations, you can lay the groundwork for creating engaging and inclusive learning environments that empower all learners.
+By proactively addressing course design and digital accessibility considerations, you can establish a foundation for creating engaging learning environments that support all students.
 Additionally, AI tools can increase efficiency in the choices and decisions made before, during, and after a course in a way that supports your learners to the greatest extent.

 Stay tuned for the next article in our series.
 In part 2, we’ll explore how to redesign your course activities and teaching strategies to take advantage of AI.
 Then, in part 3, we’ll conclude by examining what it means to redefine your work in teaching and learning with AI not only from a course but also from a program level.